rkondratowicz/eayl-academy-2025/slides/cryptography-101/cryptography-101.md

 # What is Cryptography?

-Cryptography is the practice and study of techniques for secure communication in the presence of adversaries.

 **Key Goals:**
 - **Confidentiality**: Ensuring information is accessible only to authorized parties
+- **Authentication**: Verifying the identity of parties
 - **Integrity**: Guaranteeing data hasn't been altered
-- **Authentication**: Verifying the identity of parties
 - **Non-repudiation**: Preventing denial of actions taken

 ---
-layout: two-cols
+layout: two-cols-header
 ---

 # Basic Concepts